TfTHacker/obsidian-readwise-inbox/readme.md

 ---
 ```

+### Filtering from Quote Display

+We need tag information in our quotes for processing purposes, but you might not want to see them.
+You can filter any content from the highlight display by specifying the `FilterFromQuoteDisplay` parameter.
+This takes a string, such as `'{Tagged: .*}'`, and converts it into a regular expression that will be used for filtering text shown in the dataview results.

+### Filtering from Clipboard Copy

+You might want to see tag information when processing quotes, but not when copying quotes.
+In that case, you can specify the `FilterFromClipboardCopy` parameter.
+This takes a string, such as `'{Tagged: .*}'`, and converts it into a regular expression that will be used for filtering text that is copied to clipboard.

 ### Querying for specific information

 The `rw-inbox-view` accepts an optional parameter, a `dv.pages` object.
 This object can be used to provide a refined set of pages based on a JavaScript Dataview query.